 Iceland’s rugged and remote interior is best travelled in a rough circle, following Highway 1 along the coast around the island.
 This self-drive itinerary, which begins and ends in Reykjavik, allows you to travel at your own pace, taking in everything from glaciers and gorges to waterfalls and wildlife along a truly unforgettable route.
+You'll even be able to enjoy the newly opened Arctic Coast Way – a series of coastal stretches that map Iceland's fissured northern shores.
+Expect everything from fjords and glacial river deltas to dramatic volcanic landscapes.

 Day 1: Reykjavík